 The Ratepayer Electoral Roll allows people who own one home but live in another to vote for the council where their rates are paid.
 Situations that is applicable to include having to move town to secure work but keeping a home, owning a holiday home, or owning a property where you plan to retire outside of the region where you currently live.
 It allows property owners to have a say in how the community is shaped and what the area will be like in the future.

-What happens if I don’t register August 12 2016?
+What happens if I don’t register by August 2019?
 Does that mean I can’t vote as a member of the Ratepayer Electoral Roll?